amazingandyyy/startupschools19/readme.md

       - ask for phone number when signup
       - don't design by committee(have a way to verify, e.g. premium paywall, ask for credit card, or ask for signup for new feature)
       - discard bad data, ignore compilements
+  - define your own goal
+    - What does success look like for you and what does being on track look like to you?
+  - Goal:
+    - fast initial growth
+    - how long it takes to sell (enterprise sells from months to days)
+    - organic(discovered worth of mouth) vs paid growth (avoid it in the early stage)
+    - exponential(startup sould look for this) vs linear
+  - Tracking progress
+    - timebox of obsolete goal, e.g. what you want at the end of startupschool, then go back to get your weekley growth goal
+    - print out and put it everywhere, bathroom, desk...etc and update it every week.
+    - it's okay to not hit the goal in two weeks in a row as long as you know "why". if you don't know why, the best way is to talk to users, don't spin in the circle and talk to yourself.

 ### Week 1 Lectures Q&A

 ## WEEK 2